Sensor-integrating Machine Elements Congress (SiME Congress)

 What exactly is behind the abbreviation SiME?

-The abbreviation SiME stands for sensor-integrating machine elements.
+SiME stands for sensor-integrating machine elements.
 This refers to the integration of autonomous sensor systems into standard machine elements, such as screws, bearings, gears, seals and shaft-hub connections, without changing the geometric interfaces of the machine element.
-SiME play a key role in the comprehensive digitalisation of technical systems.
+SiMEs play a key role in the comprehensive digitalization of technical systems.

 Prof. Dr.-Ing.
 Karsten Stahl